CSCfi/csc-user-guide/docs/data/sensitive-data/single-register-submission.md

 !!!
 Note
     The  first register data set must always be submitted in collaboration with the CSC Sensitive Data (SD) services team.
 You can start a conversation with the SD services team by sending a message to the CSC service desk (servicedesk@csc.fi, subject: Sensitive Data).

 After the process is established for the first time, the data controller can manage the following data submissions on their own.
 Help is always available via the service desk.
-Below are the submission process instructions.
+Below are the instructions for the data submission and access control.

+## Data submission

-## Step 1: CSC account and organizational profile in SD Apply
+### Step 1: CSC account and organizational profile in SD Apply

 The representative of the data controller creates [CSC account]((../../accounts/how-to-create-new-user-account.md) by logging in with Haka or Virtu credentials at the [My CSC portal](https://my.csc.fi/).
 If the representative doesn't have Haka or Virtu credentials, they need to request an account from the service desk (servicedesk@csc.fi, subject: Sensitive Data).

 When the representative has an CSC account, they can log in to [SD Apply service](https://sd-apply.csc.fi/).
 After the first log in, CSC service desk can create an organizational profile for the data controller, which will be used for all the data submissions coming from this organization, and assign the representative as an owner of the organizational profile.
 There can also be multiple owners for one organization.

-## Step 2: Creating objects in SD Apply
+### Step 2: Creating objects in SD Apply

 The owner of the organization profile can then create a workflow, form and license for the organization in SD Apply.